Nathan Ballard: Personal life

 Ballard was profiled in San Franciscos "The Power Issue."
 He was recognized as one of San Francisco's "preeminent media whisperers" with "a junkyard dog persona."
 In 2019, he was recognized as a "gamechanger" by University of California College of the Law, San Francisco.
 He has four children and lives in Mill Valley, California.

-In December 2020, Ballard was charged with child abuse and spousal battery after an October incident.
-He entered a not guilty plea in May 2021 and the Napa District Attorney reached a settlement in July that reduced all charges to misdemeanors and did not require jail time.
+In December 2020, Ballard was charged with child abuse and spousal battery after an October incident at a Napa Valley resort, in which an allegedly intoxicated Ballard pushed his wife into a glass door and held a pillow over the head of his then four-year-old daughter.
+He entered a not guilty plea in May 2021.
+In August, he was sentenced to two misdemeanors after accepting a plea deal from the Napa County District Attorney.
+He escaped jail time in exchange for agreeing to a six-year no contact order.
 Conditions of Ballard's plea deal included that he stay away from his two young children for six years, stop drinking, and take violence prevention courses.